Board-Certified Plastic Surgeons Serving Denver, Lone Tree, Colorado & Nationwide

 Nipple reconstruction comes with a relatively short and easy recovery.
 Our surgeons will provide aftercare instructions and activity restrictions.
 You will need to wear a protective dressing until your follow-up visit a week after surgery.
 Avoid wearing tight bras and shirts that apply pressure.

 It can take between four to six months for your new nipples to settle.
 At that point, you can choose to have tattoos applied to the reconstructed nipples and areola area.
 This step will add color and create a more realistic look.
+We perform the areola pigmentation in our office, or we have a few artists nationwide we can recommend!

 What Should I Expect From My Results?